akveo/kittenTricks/DEV_DOCS.md

 ## Structure

-Each screen is structured in same way:
+Each screen is structured in the same way:

 - index.ts - Screen itself
 - extra - Directory containing components, data, and 3rd-party modules used by screen